mosip/documentation/docs/partner-management-portal.md

 |Device Provider|DEVICE_PROVIDER|
 |FTM Provider|FTM_PROVIDER|

 A Partner Admin can create Policies that are required for Authentication and Credential partners.
-In the section below is described the types of policies that are supported by MOSIP.
+The section below describes the types of policies that are supported by MOSIP.

 ## Home page